kyledeguzmanx/fDev-optimization-lazyLoading/README.md

 ![Screenshot](attempt1.png)

 This attempt processed, loaded, and displayed all 15 pictures immediately.
-176kB was transferred.
+4.0MB was transferred.
 4.0MB resources were used.
-The task finished in 224 ms.
+The task finished in 1.25s.

 # Attempt 1
 I gave each image attribute